AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor.md

 feature: Authoring, Web Editor
 role: User
 ---
-# Introduction to the Editor {#id181OD0QE05Z}
+# Introduction to the Editors {#id181OD0QE05Z}

-Experience Manager Guides comes with an easy-to-use Editor for creating and editing structured documents.
+Experience Manager Guides comes with an easy-to-use editor for creating and editing structured documents.
 The editor hides all the complexities of the DITA structure from the writer.
 The editor provides a list of DITA elements that a user would usually need to work within a document.

 ## New Editor